Mana (Mandaeism): As names of Hayyi Rabbi

 According to E. S. Drower, the name Great Mind or Great Mana refers to the "over-soul" or "over-mind", the earliest manifestation of Hayyi ("Life"), from which the soul of a human might be seen as a spark or temporarily detached part.
 In book three of the Right Ginza, Hayyi is said to have "formed Himself in the likeness of the Great Mana, from which He emerged".

+As part of uthra names

+As Mana Rba Kabira, he is paired with the name Kanat, a female uthra.